Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 As with the Røde Wireless, you can connect a lavalier microphone to the transmitter and also connect the receiver to a camera via a 3.5mm jack, for example, to record the sound there.
 There is also an internal memory.
 The Fulaim therefore combines the fast connection of the C1 and the flexible connections of the Wireless ME.
 The Fulaim also has two transmitters.

 For the price, this is our big surprise, as we didn’t expect much from this model.
 The Fulaim also performs well in terms of sound, although it doesn’t come close to the Røde, as the treble sounds a little exaggerated.
 You can judge the sound for yourself in the video above.
-Here’s our Fulaim X5 Review.
+Click here for our Fulaim X5 review.

 ★★★★★